 Positive test result: Indicates potential previous exposure to the virus that causes COVID-19 resulting in the development of specific viral antibodies, regardless of whether you experienced COVID-19 symptoms.
 It does not confirm infection or immunity.
 It is unknown whether the presence of COVID-19 antibodies will provide immunity to future infection and individuals should continue to follow all COVID-19 safety guidelines provided by the CDC.
 As with all tests, false positives, or a test result that incorrectly states the presence of antibodies, can occur.
 If your test result is positive, the Red Cross may contact you to request additional information and conduct further testing as part of a research study.

 Negative test result: Indicates that you probably have not been exposed to COVID-19 and therefore have not developed antibodies to the virus.
 It also could indicate that antibodies are present but at levels below the test’s threshold for detection, or that the test did not recognize those antibodies.
 It is possible that you can still contract the virus, if exposed.
-It takes one to three weeks after an infection for antibodies to be present.
+It takes one to three weeks after an infection for antibodies to be detectable.

 Pending test result: Indicates that the test is still in process.
 Donors can expect to receive the results of their antibody test within one to two weeks through our Red Cross Blood Donor app or online donor portal.